Potherca/ForMyKids/README.md

-ForMyKids
+Todo list with visual timer
 =========

-Random digital things a created for (one of) my kids.
+Random digital thing I created for (one of) my kids.